Welcome to my home.

 I’m nice.
 I promise.

 Thanks for taking the time to visit my website!
 I am a multi-hyphenate artist and teacher based in New York City.
-For ten years, I taught voice at Marymount Manhattan College and currently serve as an adjunct professor at Wagner College.
+For ten years, I taught voice at Marymount Manhattan College and later served as an adjunct professor at Wagner College.
+I currently am on the voice faculty at NYU Steinhardt.
 I’ve had the pleasure of presenting sessions and workshops around the country and internationally.
 In 2010, I won the NATS Composition Award with my song cycle, “Missed Connections.”
 I’ve been honored to have my work heard at concerts produced by Friends & Enemies of New Music, Joy in Singing, Lyricfest, and Songfest, along with world premieres at Lincoln Center and Carnegie Hall.
-With my collaborators Tom Gualtieri and Michael Zam (“Feud”), I’m working on a musical adaptation of Henry James’ The Wings of the Dove.

 There’s a Lot Going On